Zen4All-nl/Zen-Cart-Dynamic-Price-Updater/README.md

 Reporting Bugs: https://github.com/dbltoe/Zen-Cart-Dynamic-Price-Updater/issues

 ## Changelog:
+5.1 beta as per this 158 branch
+- restricted loading of js to those pages where DPU is actually required
+- remove onload from pages as javascript is not loaded when not necessary: displayed console errors from try/catch

 5.0:
 - Bugfixes: #16 test on ZC158a Hewlett Packard - by attributes with Special% no SALE: shows only loading graphic
 - Addition of extensive debugging output for Javascript console and class processing